evdevdev/mandrill-delivery-handler/README.markdown

 # mailchimp

 This a very simple ActionMailer delivery handler for sending messages through MailChimp's Mandrill.
-It is a partial fork (the now disappeared) https://github.com/mailchimp/mailchimp-gem/

 At the core, it uses https://github.com/tatemae-consultancy/mandrill.

+### IMPORTANT NOTE

+It is a partial fork of this gem https://github.com/mailchimp/mailchimp-gem/.
+From what I can tell, that gem was not finished and Mailchimp took the project down.
+Unfortunately, I was already using it, so I made this fork from local source.

 ##Usage